-“Let’s say I’m good at cleaning.
+He elaborates, “Let’s say I’m good at cleaning.
 I enjoy it, so it’s about 8 on the fulfilment index.
 The value to the market is low, say 2.
 And it’s not very profitable because I have to do the cleaning.
-So I’m never going to be able to charge what I’m really worth if I do that.
+So I’m never going to be able to charge what I’m really worth if I do that.”

 “Charging what you’re worth means being a master of your craft and a master of communication.
 It’s not easy, there are no ‘secret overnight hacks’, but you can double or increase what you’re charging now by five or ten times, if you follow the right process.
 After all, perception is reality.
 And reality is negotiable.”

-Presenting value-based pricing to a client can be a challenge, especially if they don’t know much about your work and the value is subjective rather than directly measurable.
-Jen Hood, creative director and co-founder of Californian branding and design agency Hoodzpah, always aims to give the client a reference to base the value on.
+This is a challenge of value pricing.
+That’s why Jen Hood, creative director and co-founder of Californian branding and design agency Hoodzpah, always aims to give the client a reference to base the value on.

 “So I framed the price in these terms to them: if you post only one of these designs on one of your property Instagram accounts, which has around 20k followers, and 50 people rent a room because of it (that’s a mere 0.25% of the audience), then you will have recouped your cost.
-That turns a very large number into a very large value.
-Try to speak in the client’s ‘value’ language to create mutual understanding.
-To do this you have to understand their product, and do a little research on how their company makes money and perceives value.
-Sometimes a company values visibility more than return profits from a campaign.
-So ask the potential client what their main company goals are – growth, profit, reaching new demographics – and frame the price value accordingly.”
+That turns a very large number into a very large value.”

 “The mix is different for each client,” he explains.
 “I am very intentional about not including any fixed number of hours on retainers anymore.
 In the past that required tracking, reporting, prorating, or needing to bill extra.
-All those activities generated negative energy and were impossible to scale beyond one or two retainers.
 Instead, we offer things like unlimited questions via email, one full day per month, unlimited bug fixes, font licensing, CMS updates, performance monitoring, and SEO tracking.”